TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 Find and meet other developers.
 That doesn't mean "power networking" but it does mean genuine human connection.
 Your network of people DOES matter in a BIG way.
 For now, it's probably just for answering questions and harvesting advice but your next job will probably be found through the people you know and some who you meet while you're gathering this advice.
 People like giving advice and like investing themselves emotionally in other people with growth curves.

-That's best to do in person, where you can ask your dumb questions, but there are plenty of online communities as well, e.g. Meetups, Stack Overflow, Quora, local user groups...
+That's best to do in person 1-on-1, where you can ask your dumb questions, but there are plenty of communities as well, e.g. Meetups, Stack Overflow, Quora, local user groups...
 Be a part of them and don't be afraid to ask questions.
 That's a great way to build relationships.

 You'll probably have a million questions but the relevant ones here are about understanding what exactly different jobs *are* and what they're looking for.
 The easiest way to find out is ask developers what they do.
 It's much faster than trolling through blog posts trying to figure out the process.
 Buy lunches and coffees if you must.
 Set a goal of talking to 5 real human beings about your job search.